 The rating of individuals is based primarily on the quality and impact of their research outputs over the past eight years, taking into consideration the evaluation made by local and international peers.
 It identifies researchers who count among the leaders in their fields of expertise and gives recognition to those who constantly produce high quality research outputs.
 Several South African universities use the outcomes of the NRF evaluation and rating process to position themselves as research-intensive institutions, while others provide incentives for their staff members to acquire and maintain a rating and give special recognition to top-rated researchers.

-The rating process is coordinated by members of academia who are represented in the following committees (see list of members for 2014):
+The rating process is coordinated by members of academia who are represented in the following committees:

 - The Executive Evaluation Committee